omundy/learn-javascript/topics/variables/variables.md

 <div class="col">

 - Use **Variables** to store data in your program.
-- Variables, like water bottles, can store things to use later when you need to.
+- Variables, like other containers, store information that you can use later.

 </div>
 <div class="col">